wilsonte-umich/aws-shiny-server/README.md

 - https/SSL/TLS encryption for secure access via LetsEncrypt
 - a session cookie you can use for tracking user sessions
-- complete control of private information such as keys, etc.
+- control of private information such as keys, etc.
 - user authentication via Google Oauth2 login

 The web server is run as a set of microservices from within